UPDATED on 10.6.2019 (after the release of OpenShift 4.1): Added information on OpenShift 4.

 10. OpenShift is easier for beginners

-As the last part I want to emphasize the difference when it comes to user experience.
+As the last part I want to emphasise the difference when it comes to user experience.
 Containers are still new and having a complex, sophisticated interface for managing them makes it even harder to learn and adapt.
 That’s why I find OpenShift versions of both command line and web interfaces superior over Kubernetes ones.

 Let’s start with cli.
 On OpenShift there’s a